Homogeneous projective varieties with semi-continuous rank function: Non-fundamental rs-continuous modules

-In this subsection, we analyze the notion of 2-tameness via the notion of HW-density given in Definition~\ref{Dhwd}.
-This analysis allows to find out all tame modules which are not fundamental.
-Notice that 2-tameness is, a priori, weaker than tameness, but is much simpler to check.
-A posteriori, it turns out that tameness and 2-tameness are equivalent for the class of homogeneous projective varieties considered in this paper.
+In this subsection, we analyze the notion of 2-continuity via the notion of HW-density given in Definition~\ref{Dhwd}.
+This analysis allows to find out all rs-continuous modules which are not fundamental.
+Notice that 2-continuity is, a priori, weaker than rs-continuity, but is much simpler to check.
+A posteriori, it turns out that rs-continuity and 2-continuity are equivalent for the class of homogeneous projective varieties considered in this paper.

 We proceed in the following way.
-We prove that, if an irreducible $G$-module $V$ is 2-tame, then it is either a fundamental module of $G$ (i.e. only one mark of the highest weight of $V$ is distinct from zero and this mark equals 1) or is a Cartan component of the tensor product of two fundamental modules of $G$, see Proposition~\ref{Lh3}.
+We prove that, if an irreducible $G$-module $V$ is 2-continuous, then it is either a fundamental module of $G$ (i.e. only one mark of the highest weight of $V$ is distinct from zero and this mark equals 1) or is a Cartan component of the tensor product of two fundamental modules of $G$, see Proposition~\ref{Lh3}.
 In the latter case we prove that both fundamental modules in the product have to be HW-dense, see Proposition~\ref{Lh2}.
 It turns out that HW-density is a very strict condition as we show in Corollary~\ref{Cfew}.
-This result leads to Proposition~\ref{Llist}, which lists all 2-tame $G$-modules, which are not fundamental.
+This result leads to Proposition~\ref{Llist}, which lists all 2-continuous $G$-modules, which are not fundamental.

 We start with the definition of HW-density followed by the statements of the results.
 The proofs of these results are given below until the end of the section. \begin{df} Let $\XX$ be a smooth subvariety of a projective space $\PP$.
 We say that $\XX$ is {\it HW-dense}, if for any point $x_1\in\XX$ there exists an open subset $U$ of the tangent space to $\XX$ at $x_1$ such that for all $v\in U$ there exists $x_2\in\XX$ such that $v\in \APbr{x_1, x_2}$.\end{df} \begin{df} We say that a simple $G$-module $V(\lambda)$ is {\it HW-dense}, if $\XX(\lambda)$ is HW-dense~in~$\PP(\lambda)$.\end{df} We shall prove below in this subsection the following criterion of HW-density. \begin{lemma} The $G$-module $V(\lambda)$ is HW-dense if and only if one of the following equivalent conditions holds: